weezel/BandEventNotifier/venues/README.md

 	venue     : Dog's home
 	name      : Nem-klubi: Simulacrum, Masterstroke 6€

+## Format of values
 A word about the values.

 * Date must be in `%Y-%m-%d` format.

 * Price must be in `[0-9.]+/?([0-9.]+)?€` format.
 If there is cheaper price for pre-orders, that must be the first value.
   The latter value is when the ticket is bought from a door.
   Dash is a separator.
   Single values should be in `[0-9.]€` format.

 * Venue is the venue's full name.